cloudle/react-universal-ui-boilerplate/readme.md

 That really save our time and money.

 ##### *note: `yarn vendor` cache our common library (e.g react, react-dom) into reusable chunks, that also mean it won't get updated when we install newer version of those packages (see webpack.vendor.js for more information).

+## Windows
+Structure of this boilerplate including supports to run on Windows (Native).

+It's pretty straight forward to add Windows build to our project (boilerplate) by follow the instruction by Microsoft [here][react-native-windows-url]..

 ## Full command list
 - `yarn vendor` build common chunks to reuse to boost our rebuild time ;)